stellar/stellar-protocol/ecosystem/sep-TBD.md

 display_decimals=7
 ```

-Once you have a `stellar.toml` file under your domain, you should also configure the issuing account's `homedomain` to point to it via the [`SetOptions` operation](https://developers.stellar.org/docs/start/list-of-operations/#set-options).
+Once you have a `stellar.toml` file under your domain, you should also configure the issuing account's `homedomain` to point to it via the [`SetOptions` operation][set-options].
 This unifies the three separate components: the account issuing the digital good, the metadata describing the digital good, and the digital good itself.

 #### SEP-1 Extensions
 Since digital goods can represent anything, but the SEP-1 currency specification does not have a generic way to refer to an "anything."
 There is an `image` key, but it is generally used